Ryin

 Nothing.

-She pushed the power button, and a low battery icon flashed before going black again.
+She pressed the power button.
+A low-battery icon flashed before the screen went black again.

 She didn’t move.